Plektrum/GFFproject/README.md

 Additional information:
 * This project created during "LOTI.05.019 Programming and Data Analysis for Scientists and Engineers" course.

-* More detailed description of project/functional requirements You can find in Project Wiki.
+* More detailed description of project/functional requirements You can find in Project Wiki (coming soon).